 - Dry the wok and put it on low heat, adding oil.
 Add the ginger, white parts of spring onion and minced meat with a pinch of salt.
 Stir-fry for a few minutes,.
 Then push the mix to the side, and add another dollop of oil in the center.
 Stir in the remaining chilies and the chili paste.
 Mix well and add the garlic and your previously fried Sichuan pepper-chili mix.
 Mix well and keep the heat low.

-- Sprinkle with green parts of the spring onion and serve with cauliflower rice.
+- Fill tofu to a deep serving plate and sprinkle with green parts of the spring onion.
+Serve with cauliflower rice.

 - Category: meals